YYYYOINKER/Hotlap/README.md

 - **Various Tracks**: 3 distinct maps - Sakura Forest, Desert, and Canyon, each offering different challenges and environments.
 - **Time Trials**: Compete against the clock and save your best times.
 - **Free Roam**: Explore the Canyon map at your own pace.
-- **Realistic Physics**: Semi-realistic car physics to enhance the driving experience.
+- **Custom Physics**: arcade car physics to enhance the driving experience.
 - **Intuitive UI**: User-friendly interface with customizable settings.

 ## Screenshots